bigmlcom/python/docs/api_sketch.rst

 BigML Bindings: Description of the modeling and prediction process
 ==================================================================

-`BigML <https://bigml.com>`_ offers a wide set of resources to solve Machine Learning problems.
-When each of them is created, a default configuration is used and some decisions are taken for the user.
+`BigML <https://bigml.com>`_ offers a wide set of resources (Sources, Datasets, Models, etc) to solve Machine Learning problems.
+When each of them is created, a default configuration is used.
-However, you might need to use different creation arguments or change some of the properties used to adapt to your own requirements.
+However, you might need to use different creation arguments or change some of the properties used by default to adapt your resources to your own requirements.
 In this document,
 we'll explain where and how these properties can be set.